Squishy Robots: Build an Air-Powered Soft Robotic Gripper

 This video shows a 3D printer printing a soft robot mold.
 The actual print job takes almost three and a half hours — the video is played back at a faster speed.

 The mold is then filled with liquid silicone rubber.
 Eventually the rubber solidifies (this process is called curing) but is still soft and stretchy, which enables the robot to inflate like a balloon with air.
 The unique shape of the mold creates appendages that can bend, instead of just expanding like a regular balloon.
-This lets the appendages function as "fingers" for a gripping robot or "legs" for a walking robot, like the ones you saw in the videos above.
+This lets the appendages function as "fingers" for a gripping robot or "legs" for a walking robot, like the ones you saw in the videos.

 In this robotics project, you will follow this process to build your own robotic gripper.
-Remember: the robots in the videos above were designed and built by professional, Ph.D. scientists at Harvard University!
+Remember: the robots in the videos were designed and built by professional, Ph.D. scientists at Harvard University!
 Your robot might not work as well as the gripper in the video, but this should still be a fun project!

 Terms and Concepts